德州儀器 (TI) 公佈 2023 年第四季營收下降,主要是由於工業和汽車市場疲軟。毛利也較上年下降。

 Christopher Brett Danely - MD & Analyst

-• Yes.
+Yes.
 I guess just a little bit of color on the end market commentary.
 Thanks for that.
 On the industrial side, it sounds like most of the downside is due to excess inventory, not demand.
 I was hoping you could confirm that.
-And then with automotive weakening, is there any reason why automotive wouldn't fall under the same issues that the industrial end markets/inventory would as well.
+And then with automotive weakening, is there any reason why automotive wouldn't fall under the same issues that the industrial end markets/inventory would as well?

 Dave Pahl - Head of IR & VP

-• Yes.
+Yes.
 So I'll start and then Rafael, if you want to add anything.
-I would say that the demand signals that we get from customers are orders that they place, whether that's either directly or through consignment fees.
+I would say that the demand signals that we get from customers are orders that they place, whether that's either directly or through consignment feeds.
 So that's the data that we can see.
-We actually can't see their inventory levels we can anecdotally as we see a market like personal electronics is down 30%, 40%.
-We know handsets and PCs that market hasn't gone down as much as that.
-So we know anecdotally that we're shipping below demand.
-So we believe that that's what's going on in industrial.

-• We have customers who have told us that they have built inventory and plan to correct that.
+We actually can't see their inventory levels.
+We can anecdotally -- as we see a market like personal electronics is down 30%, 40%, we know handsets and PCs, that market hasn't gone down as much as that, so we know anecdotally that we're shipping below demand.
+So we believe that, that's what's going on in industrial.
+We have customers who have told us that they have built inventory and plan to correct that.
 So having a real clear picture of what their demand looks like and their channel inventories look like isn't something that we can see directly overall.

 So -- and the comment on automotive.
 We know that customers there did want to build inventory.
 And we believe that they're in a good position now.
 So it wasn't surprising that we saw a sequential decline there.
 So thanks, Chris.
 We will go to our next caller please.

 Operator

-• Our next question comes from the line of Tom O'Malley with Barclays.
+Our next question comes from the line of Tom O'Malley with Barclays.

 Thomas James O'Malley - Research Analyst